luca-git/HybridAGI-library/programs/INSTRUCTIONS.md

   - tool: The tool to use for executing the action.
   - params: The prompt used to infer the parameters of the tool.
 - Decision:
+  - name: The purpose of the decision.
-  - name: The question to ask or the decision to be made.
+  - question: The question to ask or the decision to be made.
-  - purpose: The purpose of the decision.
 - Program:
+  - name: The purpose of the sub-program.
-  - name: The index of the program within the graph memory.
+  - program: The index of the program within the graph memory.

 #### Relationship types: